Couleslaw/Project-L/docs/AIPlayerGuide/index.md

 2. Add a new **Class Library** project to the solution.
 You will implement your AI player here.
 3. Right-click on the project in the Solution Explorer and select **Add** > **Project Reference** and Select `ProjectLCore`.

-A disadvantage of this approach is that you will need to clone the entire repository, which is quite large and contains a lot of files you don't need.

-An advantage is that you can easily access the source code of the library, including the source code of the example projects we will talk about later.
+The disadvantage of this approach is that you will need to clone the entire repository, which is quite large and contains a lot of files you don't need.
+The advantage is that you can easily access the source code of the library, including the source code of the example projects we will talk about later.

 ### Implement Your AI Player